cemno/cemno/README.md

 ### Hello there! 👋
 I am Clemens and studying agricultural science with a focus on digital agriculture.

+## What i'm currently doing

+I mostly use GitHub for working on modules with friends.
+This includes:

+- Python for applied machine learning
+- Decision analysis

-Check out my latest created (HTML file)[http://htmlpreview.github.io/?https://github.com/cemno/DecisionAnalysis-uebungen/blob/master/RMarkdown/RMarkdown_test.html]
+Check out my latest created (HTML file)[http://htmlpreview.github.io/?https://github.com/cemno/DecisionAnalysis-uebungen/blob/master/RMarkdown/RMarkdown_test.html] from the Decision analysis modul.

 <!--
 **cemno/cemno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.